ant-design/ant-design-pro-site/docs/server.en-US.md

 }
 ```

-### Effect handling async requests
+### Handling Asynchronous Requests

-When dealing with complex async requests, it's easy to clutter the logic and get stuck in a nesting trap, so Ant Design Pro's underlying infrastructure [dva](https://github.com/dvajs/dva) uses the `effect` approach.
-To manage synchronous async requests:
+When dealing with complex asynchronous requests, it's easy to mess up the logic and get stuck in nesting traps, so the underlying infrastructure of Ant Design Pro [dva](https://github.com/dvajs/dva) uses the `effect` concept.
+To manage synchronized asynchronous requests:

 ```js
 effects: {